voquanghieu28/Hugh-Bookstore-API/README.md

-# Hugh Bookstore API
+# Hugh Bookstore Managment System

 This is my personal project, creating API server for a dummy bookstore.

-To be continued...